ErickLuizA/rn-music-app-api/README.md

 ## :clipboard: Description

-yfmusic-api is the api for the [yfmusic app](https://github.com/ErickLuizA/yfmusic)
+rn-music-app-api is the api for the [rn-music-app app](https://github.com/ErickLuizA/rn-music-app)

 ## :building_construction: Technologies